Best Low-Fat Carrot Cake Recipe (Use Grape Seed Oil Instead of Butter/Margarine)

 - Stir in carrots.
 Fold in pecans (optional).

 - Pour into prepared pan.

 - Bake in the preheated oven for 40 to 50 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 - Let it cool in the pan for 10 minutes, then turn out onto a wire rack and cool completely.

 - To make frosting, in a medium mixing bowl, combine margarine, confectioners' sugar and 1 teaspoon vanilla.
 Add lemon or lime juice 1 tablespoon at a time to avoid getting watery frosting.

-- Using mixer, beat at high speed and continue adding the lemon and lime juice until the mixture is smooth and creamy.
+- Using a mixer, beat at high speed and continue adding the lemon and lime juice until the mixture is smooth and creamy.
 Taste some to ensure quality.

 - Add more confectioners' sugar or juice if necessary.
-If lemon flavour is quite strong, add water if more liquid is needed.
+If the lemon flavour is quite strong, add water if more liquid is needed.

 - Stir in chopped pecans.
 This makes about 2 cups (450ml) of frosting.